Due to the very nature of The Masquerade

 - Cassidy meeting another vampire in Preacher.

 - In Tim Burton's film Batman Returns, Bruce Wayne is dating Selina Kyle; he doesn't know she is Catwoman, and she doesn't know he is Batman.
 In the book of the movie, Selina even wishes that she'd met Bruce Wayne before she'd become Catwoman.
+They accidentally reveal their identities to each other when they repeat a bit of flirty banter from their costumed personas while in their civilian identities.
+They both realize simultaneously who the other person is and that they've blown their own cover as well.

 - Mr. & Mrs. Smith, the movie where husband and wife discovered each other's secrets: They were both assassins for hire, working for rival organizations.
 They find this out when they both get hired for the same job on opposite sides.
 The whole job is arranged by both rival groups to dispose of the problem their unwitting marriage caused.